Hello. What can we help you with?

 Accessing digital titles

-Your school determines the number of titles your students can access at a time.
+Your school chooses how many titles your students can access at a time.

-Your school can choose a 7, 14, or 21 day access period for each type of content in your plan.
+Your school can choose a 7-, 14-, or 21-day access period for each type of content.
 For example, you can choose a 21-day access period for ebooks, and a 14-day access period for audiobooks.

 Classroom sets have longer access periods, ranging from a few weeks to the length of the school year.
 Your school can request a specific access period to align content with the length of a class or unit.